 How to Deal With Opioid Withdrawal

 While opioid withdrawal symptoms are not usually life-threatening, they can still cause psychological and physical distress.
 Because of the discomfort involved when an individual stops using opioids, he or she may resort to using again to avoid the withdrawal process.
-However, the cycle of stopping the use of opioids only to resume them again can be a perpetual one and make it more challenging for an individual to quit for good later on.
-They can also increase the risk of overdose.
+However, the cycle of stopping opioid use only to resume it again can be a perpetual one and make it more challenging for an individual to completely end opioid use in the future.
+Stopping opioid use and starting again can also increase the risk of overdose.

 That’s where treatment for opioid withdrawal comes in.
 At MedMark Treatment Centers, we offer outpatient medication-assisted treatment for opioid use disorder using buprenorphine and methadone.
 We operate across the U.S., providing supportive counseling services alongside medication-assisted treatment in select states.
 Our goal is to help individuals progress on their road to recovery with a combination of medication-assisted treatment and counseling.

 Our evidence-based treatment is supported by case management, community resource referrals, substance abuse counseling, and other supportive services to help patients reclaim their lives.